-The suture material on the Endoski needle is trimmed to a suitable length.
-For a continuous suture, this will be approximately 15-20 cm (Fig. 10).
+The suture material on the endoski needle is trimmed to a suitable length.
+For a continuous suture this will be approximately 15 to 20 cm (Fig. 8.9).

+Fig. 8.9: The length of suture should not be more than 20 cm

 The suture length must never exceed 20 cm as this will result in very difficult intracorporeal suturing since the length is magnified (2.5 times) by the imaging system.

 The needle holder is first passed through an introducer tube.
-The tail of the suture is held next to the tip of the needle and the suture is picked up by the needle holder at its midpoint.
+The tail of the suture is held next to the tip of the needle and the suture picked up by the needle holder at its mid point.
 It is then withdrawn into the introducer tube until neither the needle nor the tail is visible.
-The introducer tube can then be passed through a port and the needle is extruded from the tube.
-The suture is watched into the abdomen and placed on a convenient surface, e.g., the flat, smooth anterior surface of the stomach.
+The introducer tube can then be passed through a port and the needle extruded from the tube.
+The suture is watched into the abdomen and placed on a convenient surface, e.g. the flat, smooth anterior surface of the stomach.